ans-group/docs.ukfast.co.uk/source/windows/mssql/maintenanceplan.md

 ![Toolbox](Images/maintenanceplan/maintplanwindow.png)

-In the central view, you will now see an entry named "Back Up database Task", right click the entry and select "Edit" from the resulting context menu as below
+In the central view, you will now see an entry named "Back Up Database Task", right click the entry and select "Edit" from the resulting context menu as below

 ![Edit](Images/maintenanceplan/edit.png)